 Fernandina Harbor Marina

 It took FEMA a year, but the city government of Fernandina Beach has finally been notified in writing.
-FEMA will cover 75% of costs to fix the downtown city marina.
-Damaged in October 2016 by Hurricane Matthew, some marina docks were repaired this past year.
-However, the most costly repairs have been on hold.
+FEMA reportedly will cover 75% of costs to fix damage inflicted by Hurricane Matthew in October 2016.

-Boating traffic has not been able to fill up tanks at the Fernandina Harbor since Matthew.
-Hopes are that fuel will be flowing again at this downtown marina by year end 2018 (thanks also to separate grant, non-FEMA).
-However, the complexities and tedious government procedures (local, state and Federal) to rebuild, including unexpected issues that have unfolded over time, is beyond what most could have imagined.
+Boating traffic has not been able to get fuel at the Fernandina Harbor since Matthew.
+The complexities and government procedures (including federal level — Army Corps of Engineers) to rebuild, plus unexpected issues that have unfolded over time, is beyond what most could have imagined.

 Charters & Tours